huehello/website/index.md

 imgcss="md-card_image_checkout_blogs"
  %}

- {% include material_card.html title="Downlod App" description="Unlock potential of smart lights with our carefully designed app.
+ {% include material_card.html title="Download App" description="Unlock potential of smart lights with our carefully designed app.
 It has plenty of features to make your life easy and full of ..." url="/apps/huehello/" imgcss="md-card_image_download_app" cta="Try App"